albertsh10/gemini_docs/source/readme.rst

     git clone git@git.enflame.cn:heng.shi/gemini.git

 Step 2.
-Initialize the project by:
+Initialize the project and install by:

-    make init
+    make init && make install

 this command will install all the requirements, init the submodules and update them.